tannermeade/data-migrator/README.md

 The purpose of Data Migrator is to provide a universal translator for data by being portable, diverse, and efficient in migrating and converting data across discrete schemas.

+Right now, it is only developed against macOS (Windows and Linux will be officially developed against soon).
+It shouldn't be too hard to get it running on those targets though.

+To get it running on macOS, [install Flutter](https://docs.flutter.dev/get-started/install/macos "install Flutter") and make sure to add the flutter tool to your path.

+Then make sure to run `flutter config --enable-macos-desktop ` to enable the macOS target.

+Clone this repo, navigate to the directory in terminal, and execute `flutter run`.
+Choose macOS for the target if it prompts you.

+## Architecture

 Data Migrator provides powerful and flexible tooling in the form of 3 categories of code:
 1. Schema Representation
 2. A Conversion Pipeline